ZhenboSong/mono_velocity/README.md

 # Monocular Velocity
 Model has been trained and tested on Ubuntu16.04, PyTorch 0.4.

-If you use this work, please cite our paper:
+If you use this work, please cite our paper [arxiv](https://arxiv.org/abs/2006.04082):

 ```angular2
 @inproceedings{song2020endtoend,